lanpirot/SMOKE/README.md

-# SMOKE: Simulink Model Obfusccation Keeping structurE
+# SMOKE: Simulink Model Obfuscation Keeping structurE

 The SMOKE Tool removes, renames, and/or hides various aspects of a Simulink model in order to hide confidential information.
 This can be useful for eliminating proprietary details when sending models to third-parties, or even by removing details from models in order to create simpler images suitable for publication.